winitzki/scall/tutorial/programming_dhall.md

 ```

 Triggering one of these situations will implement (an artificial example of) a **partial function** in Dhall.
-A function is partial if it works only for a certain subset of possible argument values; when applied to other values, the partial function crashes or never completes evaluation.
+A function is partial if it works only for a certain subset of possible argument values; when applied to other values, the partial function will crash or will never complete evaluation.
 Typically, a partial function applied to wrong values will create a rogue expression.

 As an example, consider the following code that implements a partial function called `crash`.